amanda-park/amanda-park.github.io/_posts/2020-07-05-grounding-techniques.md

 ---
 layout: post
-title: "Techniques to Stay Grounded"
+title: "How To: Stay Grounded Mentally"
 date: 2020-07-05
-tags: [self-improvement, mental-health]
+tags: [self-improvement, mental-health, how-to]
 ---

 With the state of the world still being what it is, it's easy to feel disconnected from our bodies.
 Grounding is a very important practice that we should all use on a regular basis, even when we're not living through history.
 Below I’ll list a few of my favorite techniques I've used in the past to stay in the present moment (these can be done in quick succession or separately, depending on personal preferences):